A Boss, A Leader – Which one are you?

 Photo by Markus Spiske on Unsplash

-Who Is Boss?
+Who Is a Boss?

 They often play an integral role in the success of a business.